Travel Guide: War Tour of Okinawa

 Getting there: Taking the bus is your only true option.
 From Naha Bus terminal, take bus number 446 to the terminal stop Itoman Eigyosho before taking a 20 minute walk.
 Otherwise, take bus number 34, 35 or 89 to Itoman Ichiba Iriguchi then transfer to bus number 82 or 446 to Nambu Byoin mae bus stop before walking the rest of the way.

 Getting there: First, from Naha bus terminal take bus numbers 111, 117 or 那覇～本部 to Nakagusuku bus stop.
 Next transfer to the 護佐丸バス bus to 売店前 bus stop then taking a short walk.
-Alternatively you can take bus numbers 21, 27, 90 or 97 to Aichi [Ginowanshi] before a 30 minute walk.
+You could also take bus numbers 21, 27, 90 or 97 to Aichi [Ginowanshi] before a 30 minute walk.

 Himeyuri Peace Museum